-My new novel, Reap3r, comes out today and if you enjoy this newsletter, you're going to love it.
+My new novel, Reap3r, is available now and if you enjoy this newsletter, you're going to love it.

 How far would you go to achieve your greatest ambition?

 Nothing is what it seems in this speculative thriller about a quantum computer scientist, virologist, podcaster, venture capitalist, and assassin coming together to untangle a twisted enigma that will change the course of future history.
 Everyone has something to hide, and every transgression is a portal to discovery.